edofic/ggrc-core/README.md

 Now you're in the VM and ready to rock.
 Get to work!

+### Quickstart with docker

+Alternative setup is using just docker.
+Run a vagrant-like fat docker container named *ggrc* with this command (from the repo root)

+    docker-compose up

+Add `-d` to automatically daemonize.
+To enter a running container run

+    docker exec -it ggrccore_dev_1 su vagrant

+And then continue just like with vagrant

+    build_compass
+    build_assets
+    db_migrate

+`docker-compose` will manage the containers for you.
+If you want to reuse old container use

+    docker-compose --no-recreate

+If you want to use pure docker use the following run command

+    docker run -d --name ggrc -p 8080:8080 --privileged -v `pwd`:/vagrant edofic/ggrc-core /sbin/my_init

 ### Launching gGRC as Stand-alone Flask

 Most development is done in a stand-alone flask.
 We strive to make getting up and running as simple as possible; to that end, launching the application is
 simple:

 ```sh